oks-erm/quiz-time/README.md

 ### Statistics of correct answers for each question
 It could be interesting to keep track of statistics for each question, such as how many people answered it and the percentage of correct answers.

-### Easter eggs
-I personally enjoy unexpected and fun featured so I would like to come up with something that would be entertaining without breaking the flow of the game.
 ___

 # Technologies